BradyBrenot/recipes-brenot-ca/content/recipes/crusty-dutch-oven-bread.md

       - S﻿hape the dough into a round, smooth ball by pushing back-and-forth on the floured surface in a circular motion.
       - Put the dough onto parchment paper; the paper should be larger than the dough so that you can lift it into the dutch oven later.
-      - Cover with a towel again and rise the second time, for about an hour.
+      - Cover with a towel again and rise for the second time, for about an hour.
       - G﻿rease a dutch oven, and place it in your oven.
 Pre-heat the oven with the dutch oven to 450 C.
       - Once the oven is pre-heated and the second rise is done, slice a shallow "X" into the top of the dough ball.